Wounded Warrior Programs

 Wounded Warriors Weekend

-Each winter, in January or February, Wintergreen Adaptive Sports hosts a Three-day “Wounded Warriors Weekend.”
-In the 2022-2023 season, our 19th annual Wounded Warriors Weekend was held on the weekend of February 10-12, when we offered adaptive snow sports, hearty buffet meals, and lodging for our wounded warrior students, family members, and caregivers.
+Each winter, in February, Wintergreen Adaptive Sports hosts a Three-day “Wounded Warriors Weekend.”
+We offered adaptive snow sports, hearty buffet meals, and lodging for our wounded warrior students, family members, and caregivers.

-For more information, call or email WAS executive director Dave Shreve, at 434-466-3283 or executivedirector.was@gmail.com
+For more information, call or email WAS executive director Kathleen Booth, at (910) 635-9616 or kathleen@skiwas.org

 If you’re on the mountain when we hold this exciting event, stop in at the Mountain Inn or at the top of the Dobie Ski Trail to say hello to our honored guests, and look also for TV news coverage of this always inspiring event.